Auto Layout Basics

 In Auto Layout you describe a view’s layout by providing one or more

-constraints that describe how it is size and position are related to
+constraints that describe how its size and position are related to

 the size and position of other views.